Chart Color Schemes

 Colyton - Oxley Park hosts a young demographic, positioning it in the bottom quartile nationwide

-Colyton-Oxley Park's median age is 34 years, which is lower than Greater Sydney's average of 37 and Australia's average of 38.
+Colyton-Oxley Park's median age is 34 years, which is lower than Greater Sydney's average of 37 and Australia's average of 38 years.
 Compared to Greater Sydney, Colyton-Oxley Park has a higher proportion of residents aged 5-14 (14.3%) but fewer residents aged 35-44 (13.9%).
-Between the 2021 Census and the present, the 75 to 84 age group has increased from 4.0% to 5.1%, while the 65 to 74 age group has decreased from 7.8% to 7.2%.
-By 2041, population forecasts indicate significant demographic shifts in Colyton-Oxley Park.
-The 75 to 84 age group is projected to grow by 52%, adding 364 residents to reach a total of 1,069.
-In contrast, the 0 to 4 age group is projected to grow minimally, by just 1% (10 people).
+Between the 2021 Census and the present day, the population aged 75-84 has increased from 4.0% to 5.1%, while the population aged 65-74 has decreased from 7.8% to 7.2%.
+By 2041, demographic forecasts indicate significant changes in Colyton-Oxley Park's population structure.
+The 75-84 age group is projected to grow by 52%, adding 364 residents to reach a total of 1,069.
+Conversely, the 0-4 age group is projected to have minimal growth of just 1% (an increase of 10 people).